scala/scala3/docs/docs/reference/overview.md

  - [Intersection types](http://dotty.epfl.ch/docs/reference/intersection-types.html) `A & B`

-   They replace compounds type `A with B` (the old syntax is kept for the moment but will be deprecated in the future).
+   They replace compound types `A with B` (the old syntax is kept for the moment but will be deprecated in the future).
 Intersection types are one of the core features of DOT.
 They are commutative: `A & B` and `B & A` represent the same type.